Rural Clinical Models for Health Promotion and Disease Prevention

 Community Health Worker Programs

-This publication presents examples of CHW programs in numerous states and information used to assist in establishment of a CHW program in North Dakota, Minnesota, Massachusetts, New Mexico, New York, Colorado, Washington, and Wisconsin.
+Presents examples of CHW programs in numerous states, and information gathered assisting in establishment of a CHW program in North Dakota, Minnesota, Massachusetts, New Mexico, New York, Colorado, Washington, and Wisconsin.

 Author(s): Dickson, L. & Yahna, R.M.